-Galveston College has implemented a new student information system - Whitecaps Portal.
-This system provides students with immediate and ongoing information about programs and services available at the College as well as online access to their individual courses and program of study status.
+Galveston College utilizes the Whitecaps Portal to provide students with immediate and ongoing information about programs and services available at the College.
+The Whitecaps Portal also allows students access to their individual courses and program of study status.
 Students will also have the ability to register for classes in person or online through the Whitecaps Portal.